 One option for the treatment of substance use disorder that is available in Shasta County is Medication Assisted Treatment (MAT).
 The program combines medication and counseling therapy.
 SAMHSA offers more information in their article, Medication and Counseling Treatment.
 Find providers of MAT in Shasta County here.

 Your loved one may have a relapse or give in to an urge or trigger.
 Relapse does not mean they have failed.
-Find out more about relapse from the article 5 Things You Need To Know About Relapse.
+Find out more about relapse from the article What's the Difference Between a Slip or Lapse and a Relapse?.
 Recovery is a difficult, on-going process that is different for each person.
 Someone with a substance use disorder needs a great deal of support without guilt, shame, or enabling.